Pier and Beam vs Slab Foundation: What’s the Difference?

 Can you convert a slab to pier and beam?

-This article is for general informational purposes only and does not constitute professional engineering, construction or financial advice.
-Foundation assessment and repair should always be carried out by qualified professionals, and all cost figures are typical ranges, not quotes.
+This article is for general informational purposes only and does not constitute professional engineering, construction, or financial advice.
+Use qualified help appropriate to the scope.
+Foundation Compass does not publish repair-price ranges without a representative observed-bid dataset.

 Before any digging for drainage work, contact Texas 811 to locate buried utility lines, and check with your local city or county about permit requirements for foundation repair and drainage projects.